 Hostfully’s all-in-one platform includes:

-• Integrations with 40+ business applications like accounting, dynamic pricing, cleaning management, and marketing.
+- Integrations with 100+ softwares like accounting, dynamic pricing, cleaning management, and marketing.

 Wil adds “I think guidebooks are a tool that a lot of people underestimate.”
 Guidebooks can also be used as a way to protect your properties.
 For example, you have clear instructions on how to use certain appliances, or what guests should do with the trash.
 It strikes a balance between giving your guests the information they need without being too long or boring.